mranaljadhav/Air-Quality-Index/README.md

 After scraping the data, I needed to clean it up so that it was usable for our model.
 I fill the missing values using median, because the distribution of data is skewed.

+## Data Preprocessing

+In this stage, I looked at the distribution of data and find that distribution of each feature is skewed.
+If we feed this skewed data to the machine learning model, the model will learn the skewed data that will give us high error rate and it also affects the accuracy of the model.
+So I have converted those skewed distribution into normal distribution.

 ## Exploratory Data Analysis